 No. With up to 12,000 people daily at the Festival, there just isn’t room for the little (or big) critters.
 Service dogs with appropriate accreditation are the only exception.

-Food vendor applications for 2017 will be opened in early 2017.
+Food vendor applications for 2017 are now closed.
+Food vendor applications for 2018 will be opened in early 2018.

 Festival chair is the designation we give to chairs with legs shorter than 8 inches.
 If you can roll a basketball under it, it's too high!
 We want all of our patrons to comfortably view the performances.
 We will be selling CFMF-approved chairs in the festival merchandise tent.
 They also make a great collectors item.